 Back in Los Angeles, his friends and family thought success was landing a desk job in a bank.
 Now his dream is to have a career in scientific research or medicine.

 “I made the decision to better myself,” Ruiz said.
 “I can’t turn back now.”
 Accepted into MSU’s Honors College, he plans to graduate in 2016.

-Article originally published in the Statesman on November 25.
+Article originally published December 3, 2014, in the Bozeman Daily Chronicle.

 - A “Wonderful, Personal Journey” Earns Lawrence University Senior National Honor

 - Florida Campus Compact Honors Political Science Major for Community Service

 - Winthrop University McNair Scholar Wins GEM Fellowship

 - Greybull Student Excels Through UW Engineering, McNair Program for Research

 - Three UCF Scholars Win NSF Graduate Fellowship